eli-vigneron/Deep-Learning-Pytorch/README.md

-# pytorch_collection
+# Pytorch Deep Learning
-Pytorch Exercises and Examples
+A collection of deep learning projects done in pytorch